denog/denog.github.io/de/meetings/denog17/pc.md

 <img height="200px" src="/images/meetings/denog17/pc_theo_voss.jpg" />
 </td>
 <td style="vertical-align:top">
-I am interested in continuing my role in the DENOG Program Committee.
-Since 2019, I have been part of the PC and event team, and since 2022, I’ve taken on organizing the DENOG conference socials.
-I have been active in the Internet Community for over 10 years, co-founding "Community-IX", a non-profit supporting Internet initiatives, and presenting at several industry conferences.
-As the CEO and Co-Founder of Inter.link, I focus on providing sustainable and innovative connectivity, pushing our community towards unchartered waters.
-I’d like to keep contributing to DENOG by supporting its events and programs with my experience and dedication to the community.
+Since 2019, THeo has been part of the PC and event team, and since 2022, he's taken on organizing the DENOG conference socials.
+He has been active in the Internet Community for over 10 years, co-founding "Community-IX", a non-profit supporting Internet initiatives, and presenting at several industry conferences.
+As the CEO and Co-Founder of Inter.link, he focus on providing sustainable and innovative connectivity, pushing our community towards unchartered waters.<br /><br />

+He’d like to keep contributing to DENOG by supporting its events and programs with his experience and dedication to the community.
 </td>
 </tr>
 </table>